hearbenchmark/hear-eval-kit/README.spotty.md

 later, just use the spotty sh command again.

 The `spotty.yaml` is configured to automatically
-- Create a gcp cloud instance by the name: `spotty-heareval-i1`
+- Create a gcp cloud instance by the name `spotty-heareval-i1`
-- Associate disks to the instance
+- Associate disks to the instance by the name `spotty-heareval-spotty-heareval-i1-workspace`
 - Setup CUDA (Without any hassle)
 - Sync the local files to the instance
 - Install the docker image for heareval